 DISCUSSION

 The present guideline on methods for selecting outcome measurement instruments can be used by COS developers in defining ‘how’ to measure the core outcomes (i.e. constructs or domains) that are included in a COS.
 The guideline is based on the results of the Delphi study, the methodology derived from the COSMIN initiative, and recommendations from OMERACT.[11]
 With this stepwise approach, we intend to optimize the methodology of selecting outcome measurement instruments for a COS.
 The field of COS development is relatively new but rapidly growing; COMET maintains a database with the aim of including all registered and ongoing initiatives on COS development, including, for example, the Harmonising Outcome Measures for Eczema (HOME), and the Initiative on Methods, Measurement, and Pain Assessment in Clinical Trials (IMMPACT) initiatives.
 Currently, this database includes 326 papers relating to 272 COS, of which, 65 are ongoing.[5,21] Other examples of the potential impact of COS are that the National Institute for Health Research’s (a UK research funding body) Health Technology Assessment programme, requires COS to be considered in the funding applications of clinical trials, and that Cochrane and Grading of Recommendations Assessment, Development and Evaluation (GRADE) are encouraging the use of COS in reviews and clinical practice guidelines.
 We believe that methodology guidelines should be based on the agreed methodology so as to deliver high quality COS that can be used in future clinical trials and other research.
 Using high quality COSs will ultimately improve the conduct and reporting of clinical trials, enhance the value of evidence synthesis by reducing heterogeneity between trials, and may reduce outcome reporting bias.
+COSs reflect the best evidence at the time.
+However, as the field of COS development is continuously evolving (e.g. existing instruments are further tested and new ones are being developed), the outcome measurement instruments included in the COS might be reconsidered and/or replaced in light of new evidence.

 There may be good reasons for COS developers to deviate from the guideline.
 For example, OMERACT want responsiveness to be assessed before inclusion in a provisional core set, whereas we reached consensus for at least strong evidence for good content validity and for good internal consistency.
 Another example is that, although a Cronbach’s alpha of >0.95 usually indicates item redundancy, there may be good reasons to retain certain potentially redundant items in a questionnaire.
 Also, we realize that in practice not all steps might be feasible within a given timeframe or budget.
 We recommend that COS developers should decide what is feasible in their time frame and within their budget.

 Although the methods for the selection of outcome measurement instruments for a COS are considered to be similar to the methods for selecting instruments for individual clinical trials, it was argued that a higher standard for selecting instruments for a COS may be justified.
 Furthermore, it may not be feasible to perform all these steps for a clinical trial.
 This underlines the importance of the development of COS, as trialists can then chose to use those instruments that are included in the COS.
 When the primary outcome of a clinical trial is not a core outcome, the COS still needs to be measured.
 However, trialists could apply these recommendations to select the instrument for their primary outcome.